 - Once solid-looking remove from the freezer.
 Add in the essential oils and carrot seed oil.
 Using the whisk attachment on your mixer, whip the mixture until soft and looks like buttery whip cream.
 This takes just a minute.
 Don't over-whip.
 Scoop into a jar (like these or these) and store at room temp.
 Apply to both body and face as desired.

 This recipe is a wonderful base recipe.
 Use as is or substitute and add (experiment) according to your skin’s need.
 As always, do your own research when making your own products and using essential oils.
-The essential oils suggested are my favorite combinations for my skin.
+The essential oils suggested are my favorite combinations for my skin, but they may be left out.
 The amounts and oils suggested in my recipe may be adjusted according to your skin.

 Subscribe to download the eBooks